junxit/us-congress-bills-110/bill.md

 > ## § 917.
 Advanced Energy Technology Transfer Centers
 >
-> - **(a)** *Grants* Not later than 18 months after the date of enactment of the Energy Technology Transfer Act, the Secretary shall make grants to nonprofit institutions, State and local governments, cooperative extension services, or universities (or consortia thereof), to establish a geographically dispersed network of Advanced Energy Technology Transfer Centers, to be located in areas the Secretary determines have the greatest need of the services of such Centers.
-In establishing the network, the Secretary shall consider the special needs and opportunities for increased energy efficiency for manufactured and site-built housing, including construction, renovation, and retrofit.
+> - **(a)** *Grants* Not later than 18 months after the date of enactment of the Energy Technology Transfer Act, the Secretary shall make grants to nonprofit institutions, State and local governments, cooperative extension services, or institutions of higher education (or consortia thereof), to establish a geographically dispersed network of Advanced Energy Technology Transfer Centers, to be located in areas the Secretary determines have the greatest need of the services of such Centers.
 In making awards under this section, the Secretary shall—
 >   - **(1)** give priority to applicants already operating or partnered with an outreach program capable of transferring knowledge and information about advanced energy efficiency methods and technologies;
 >   - **(2)** ensure that, to the extent practicable, the program enables the transfer of knowledge and information—
 >     - **(A)** about a variety of technologies and
->     - **(B)** in a variety of geographic areas; and
+>     - **(B)** in a variety of geographic areas;
->   - **(3)** give preference to applicants that would significantly expand on or fill a gap in existing programs in a geographical region.
+>   - **(3)** give preference to applicants that would significantly expand on or fill a gap in existing programs in a geographical region; and
+>   - **(4)** consider the special needs and opportunities for increased energy efficiency for manufactured and site-built housing, including construction, renovation, and retrofit.
 > - **(b)** *Activities* Each Center shall operate a program to encourage demonstration and commercial application of advanced energy methods and technologies through education and outreach to building and industrial professionals, and to other individuals and organizations with an interest in efficient energy use.
 Funds awarded under this section may be used for the following activities:
 >   - **(1)** Developing and distributing informational materials on technologies that could use energy more efficiently.
 >   - **(2)** Carrying out demonstrations of advanced energy methods and technologies.